Lab 99 Web Design

 Blocks of Code or Text

 Most websites contain blocks of code or text, such as the navigation menu and the footer, that are identical on more than one page.
-Textpattern allows you to manage these self–contained blocks efficiently by placing each of them in a separate document, and automatically copying that document into each HTML page.
+Textpattern allows you to manage these self-contained blocks efficiently by placing each of them in a single document, and automatically copying that document into each HTML page.
 This offers two benefits:

 How to Use a Textpattern Form